 In part II, Hume further argues “the doctrines both of necessity and liberty, are not only consistent with morality, but are absolutely essential to its support.”
-He rules out the incompatibility between necessity and liberty by contradiction on the ground of moral practice.
-Assume necessity and liberty are incompatible, then one of them has to be ruled out when the other is true.
-However, Hume’s reasoning shows that either we rule out necessity or we rule out liberty, it will result in a state that is against our usual morality.
-Specifically, if we rule out necessity, since actions are temporary and perishing, we may blame the evil actions themselves when someone conduct them, but we cannot blame the person that make such evil behavior because they “proceed from nothing in him that is durable and constant and leave nothing of that nature behind them.”
-This is against morality because man might keep pure even after conducting horrid crime when necessity is denied.
-On the other hand, if we abandon liberty in order to argue for necessity, contradiction will also appear.
-When an action is announced criminal, the conductor is either innocent or not.
+He rules out the incompatibility between necessity and liberty by contradiction on the grounds of moral practice.
+Assuming necessity and liberty are incompatible, one of them must be ruled out when the other is true.
+However, Hume’s reasoning shows that whether we rule out necessity or we rule out liberty, it will result in a state that is against our usual morality.
+Specifically, if we rule out necessity, since actions are temporary and perishing, we may blame the evil actions themselves when someone conducted them, but we cannot blame the person that did such evil behavior because they “proceed from nothing in him that is durable and constant and leave nothing of that nature behind them.”
+This is against morality because man might remain pure even after conducting horrible crimes when necessity is denied.
+On the other hand, if we abandon liberty in order to argue for necessity, contradictions will also appear.
+When an action is announced criminal, the conductor is either innocent or guilty.
 However, according to Hume, the conductor’s innocence arrives in absurdness.
-As for the case of the conductor being not innocent, there must be a Creator, who foresaw, ordained and planned out all this actions for which he has to be accountable of his evil behavior.
+As for the case of the conductor being not innocent, there must be a Creator, who foresaw, ordained, and planned out all these actions for which he has to be accountable for regarding his evil behavior.
 However, this reasoning also arrives in contradiction to the perfect characteristic of the Creator.
-So Hume concludes that compatibility must be the solution to liberty and necessity problem.
+So Hume concludes that compatibility must be the solution to the liberty and necessity problem.